Your next visit

 What?

-At your clinic visit, staff will collect biological samples from you of nasal (nose) mucus and saliva or blood.
+At your clinic visit, staff will collect a sample from you of nasal (nose) mucus and blood or saliva.

 Why?